google/googletest/docs/gmock_cook_book.md

 Like in a monomorphic matcher, you may explain the match result by streaming additional information to the `listener` argument in `MatchAndExplain()`.

+### Implementing Composite Matchers {#CompositeMatchers}

+Sometimes we want to define a matcher that takes other matchers as parameters.
+For example, `DistanceFrom(target, m)` is a polymorphic matcher that takes a matcher `m` as a parameter.
+It tests that the distance from `target` to the value being matched satisfies sub-matcher `m`.

+If you are implementing such a composite matcher, you'll need to generate the description of the matcher based on the description(s) of its sub-matcher(s).
+You can see the implementation of `DistanceFrom()` in `googlemock/include/gmock/gmock-matchers.h` for an example.
+In particular, pay attention to `DistanceFromMatcherImpl`.
+Notice that it stores the sub-matcher as a `const Matcher<const Distance&> distance_matcher_` instead of a polymorphic matcher - this allows it to call `distance_matcher_.DescribeTo(os)` to describe the sub-matcher.
+If the sub-matcher is stored as a polymorphic matcher instead, it would not be possible to get its description as in general polymorphic matchers don't know how to describe themselves - they are matcher factories instead of actual matchers; only after being converted to `Matcher<SomeType>` can they be described.

 ### Writing New Cardinalities